Genivia/ugrep/README.md

                   specify  multiple  patterns,  when  a pattern begins with a dash (`-'), or when option -f is used.

+           --exclude=GLOB
+                  Skip files whose path name matches GLOB (using  wildcard  match- ing).
+A  path  name glob can use *, ?, and [...] as wildcards, and \ to quote a  wildcard  or  backslash  character  literally.
+                  Note  that  --exclude patterns take priority over --include pat- terns.

+           --exclude-dir=GLOB
+                  Exclude directories whose path name matches GLOB from  recursive searches.
+Note  that --exclude-dir patterns take priority over --include-dir patterns.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated  by  new- lines,  any  of  which  is  to be matched.
 This forces ugrep to